 II.
 The Soul’s Powers

-Power is an entity’s potential expression of its essence.
+Power is an entity’s potential expression of its essence; essentially what a soul can do.
 The easiest way to understand an entity’s essence is through its powers and activities.
 Although the human soul eventually falls into generation and becomes incarnated into a physical body, the soul’s power only reside in the soul, and not the body and soul together.
 Some powers are expressed when the soul exists away from the body while others are expressed only when soul and body are conjoined.
 Further, incarnation causes some of the soul’s disincarnate powers to express differently while incarnate.
 This is in line with Plato’s Phaedo’s view of the soul’s ability to comprehend truth being lessened while incarnate.

 Iamblichus’ De Mysteriis makes it clear that a human has two souls; one rational and one irrational.